BETA

 Article 9

 Transfer of guarantees of origin 1Joint projects between Member States 1.
 Two or more Member States may undertake joint projects.
 2. Member States whose share of energy from renewable sources equalled or exceeded the bindicativeng trajectory in Part B of Annex I in the immediately preceding two-year period may requestnotify the cCompetent bodies designated in accordance with Article 7 to transfer the guarantees of origin submitted for cancellation under Article 8(1) to another Member State.
 Such guarantees ofmission of any installations or proposed installations in their territory orig in shall immediately be cancelled by the competent body in the receiving Member State.
 2. Member States may provide for a system of prior authorisation for the transfer of guarantees of origin to or from persons in other Member States if, in the absence of such a system, the transfer of guarantees of origin to or from the Member State concerned is likely to impair their ability to ensure a secure and balanced energy supply or is likely to undermine the achievement of the environmental objectives underlying their support scheme.
 Member States may provide for a system of prior authorisation for the transfer of guarantees of origin to persons in ota third country in accordance with Article 5(9), which became operational after the date of entry into force of this Directive or which were refurbished because of an increase in capacity and constructed as a result of a joint project under paragraph 1.
 The amount of energy notified shall be regarded as contributing to the national target of another Member State for the purposes of measuring compliance with the requirements of this Directive.
 3. Ther Member States if in the absence of such a system, the transfer of guarantees of origin is likely to impair their ability to comply with Article 3(1) or to ensure that the share of energy from renewable sources equals or exceeds the indicative trajectory in Part B of Annex I. The system of prior authorisation shall not constitute a means of arbitrary discrimination.
 3. Subject to the provisions adopted pursuant to paragraph 2, guarantees of origin may be transferred between persons in different Member States provided they have been issued in relation to energy produced from renewable sources by installations that became operational after the date of entry into force of this Directive.
 Such transfer may accompany the transfer of the energy to which the guarantee of origin relates, or may be separate from any such transfer.
-4. Member States shall notify the Commission of any system of prior authorisation they intend to ’ notification shall: (a) identify and describe the proposed installation; (b) specify the proportion or amount of electricity or heating or cooling produced from the installation which is to be regarded as contributing to the national targets of another Member State; (c) identify the Member State in whose favour the notification is being made; (d) specify the period during which the energy produced is to be regarded as contributing to the national target of the other Member State.
+4. Member States shall notify the Commission of any system of prior authorisation they intend to have in force pursuant to paragraph 2, and any subsequent changes thereto.
+The Commission shall publish that information.
+5. By 31 December 2014 at the latest, depending on data availability, the Commission shall assess the implementation of the provisions of this Directive for the transfer of guarantees of origin’ notification shall: (a) identify and describe the proposed installation; (b) specify the proportion or amount of electricity or heating or cooling produced from the installation which is to be regarded as contributing to the national targets of another Member State; (c) identify the Member State in whose favour the notification is being made; (d) specify the period during which the energy produced is to be regarded as contributing to the national target of the other Member State.
 4. The period specified under paragraph 3(d) shall be expressed in whole calendar years and may extend beyond 2020.
 4a.
-A notification made under this Article may be varied or withdrawn by the Commission in the event that a Member State’s shavre in force pursuant to paragraph 2, and any subsequent changes thereto.
-The Commission shall publish that information. of energy from renewable sources fails to equal or exceed the indicative trajectory in Part B of Annex I. 5.
-By 31 December 2014 at the latest, depending on data availability, the Commission shall assess the implementation of the provisions of this Directive for the transfer of guarantees of originjoint projects between Member States and the costs and benefits of this.
+A notification made under this Article may be varied or withdrawn by the Commission in the event that a Member State’s share of energy from renewable sources fails to equal or exceed the indicative trajectory in Part B of Annex I. 5.
+By 31 December 2014 at the latest, depending on data availability, the Commission shall assess the implementation of the provisions of this Directive for joint projects between Member States and the costs and benefits of this.
 It shall, if appropriate, submit proposals to the European Parliament and to the Council.

 2008/06/26